 The robust taste of chèvre can also blend well with meats.
 Add this cheese to dishes with beef, chicken, and veal.
 Goat cheese will also not take a backseat to gamey meats like lamb, venison, and duck.
-Cured meats like bacon and salami are also good options.
+Cured meats like bacon, salami, and prosciutto are also good options.

 Of course, goat cheese also has wine pairings like any other cheese.
 Eat it alongside a glass of Sauvignon Blanc or Cabernet Franc for a treat.
 If any of these is unavailable, Chardonnay will do, but it’s best paired with aged chèvre.

 Chèvre is a versatile cheese that blends well with lots of other flavors.
 You can use it anywhere where you would use cow’s cheese.

 This yummy cheese is a good addition to a cheese platter or charcuterie board.
 For a quick breakfast meal, add goat cheese to your omelet recipe.

 You may also combine it with bread crumbs to make goat cheese balls for a delectable snack or appetizer.

 Melt it to make a delectable dip, or use it as a pizza topping.
 Goat cheese also makes an excellent filling for a savory quiche.
 And since they go well with vegetables, you can also add them to a green salad dish.

 Lastly, chèvre tastes good in sweet baked goods and desserts.
 Because of its consistency, you can whip it together with cream cheese to make a frosting.
 And yes, you can make cheesecake and mousse using goat cheese.